 EXTRACT OF ANNUAL RETURN

-The extract of the annual return in the prescribed Form MGT-9 is enclosed as"Annexure-A" to this Report.
+The extract of the Annual Return in the prescribed Form MGT-9 is enclosed as"Annexure-B" to this Annual Report.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL

 The Board of Directors of your Company is duly constituted with adequate mix andcomposition of executive non-executive and independent directors.
 With reference to thechanges in Key managerial Personnel Mr. Pramod Datar resigned from the post of ChiefFinancial Officer w.e.f.

 December 10 2017 and the Board of Directors appointed

 CA Gokul Naik as Chief Financial Officer with effect from

 Dr. Jayashree Fadnavis was appointed as an Independent Director on the Board of theCompany for three years till March